cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 We can then use the [Gomplate S3 datasource](https://docs.gomplate.ca/datasources/#using-s3-datasources) to read the JSON file with the tags for each account and assign the tags to all cloud resources.

-In `atmos.yaml`, we can figure 2 steps of template processing pipeline, each step using different delimiters:
+In `atmos.yaml`, we figure two evaluations steps of template processing:

 ```yaml title="atmos.yaml"
 templates: